How to Choose an Executive Assistant Agency: 12-Point CEO Checklist

 5. Review the Onboarding Process

-During the sales call, ask practical questions that reveal how onboarding will work after you sign:
+During the sales call, ask practical onboarding questions:

 6. Confirm Who Manages Quality